utahplt/TrackedFloats.jl/README.md

 # Fuzzing and Recording injections

-FloatTracker allows you to fuzz code and inject NaNs or Infs wherever a `TrackedFloat` type is used.
+TrackedFloats allows you to fuzz code and inject NaNs or Infs wherever a `TrackedFloat` type is used.
 Moreover, you can record these injections to rerun injections.

 **WARNING:** it is critical that inputs to the program be exactly the same for recording and replaying to be consistent.
 The recordings are sensitive to the number of times a floating point operation is hit.